CELEBRATING 30 YEARS OF EXCELLENCE

 Antibiotic injections are usually the cure for syphilis.
 Different antibiotics in different quantities are prescribed depending on what stage of syphilis you have, so an appointment with the doctor is necessary to establish this.
 Follow up blood tests are recommended once the treatment has finished to make sure it has worked.

 The only way to fully ensure you don’t catch syphilis is by abstaining from sexual contact completely.
-However, for those who are sexually active, you should always use a condom every time you engage in sexual activity (vagina, anal and oral sex), get tested regularly for syphilis, choose less risky sexual behaviours and limit your number of sexual partners.
+However, for those who are sexually active, you should always use a condom every time you engage in sexual activity (vaginal, anal and oral sex), get tested regularly for syphilis, choose less risky sexual behaviours and limit your number of sexual partners.

 Absolutely.
 Pregnant women are strongly encouraged to have a syphilis test because syphilis can be passed from a pregnant woman to her baby during pregnancy.
 You can safely be treated for syphilis during pregnancy with antibiotics.